Sudanese anti-coup protesters barricade streets

 Security forces have set up random checkpoints on the streets, frisking passers-by and randomly searching cars.

 Phone lines, which were largely down on Saturday, were back apart from intermittent disruptions.
-But internet access has remained cut off since the army’s takeover.
+But internet access has been cut off since the army’s takeover.

 Sudan has enjoyed only rare democratic interludes since independence in 1956 and spent decades riven by civil war.